 You will be assessed through a range of methods, including workshop attendance, written activities, assignments and satisfactory completion of practical skills in the workplace.

-This course is taught primarily at our Fairfield campus but will include teaching elements in your workplace/industry and from time-to-time attending classes at Epping campus (as required).
+This course is taught primarily off campus and at our Fairfield campus for workshops but will include teaching elements in your workplace/industry and from time-to-time attending classes at Epping campus (as required).

 DepartmentAgriculture and Animal Studies